M249 Squad Automatic Weapon: Trials

-Three 5.56 mm candidate weapons were included with the 6 mm candidates in initial trials: the M16 HBAR; the Fabrique Nationale de Herstal (FN) Minimi; and the HK 23A1.
+Three 5.56 mm candidate light machine guns were included with the 6 mm candidates in initial trials: the Colt M16 HBAR; the FN Minimi; and the HK23A1.
 Initial trials ended in December 1974.
 In February 1976, the Minimi and XM235 were selected for further development, and other designs were eliminated.
 Opinions on the 6 mm cartridge were mixed due to the logistical implications of having multiple calibers in infantry service.

 In June, it was requested that the SAW specifications document be revised to emphasize standard 5.56 mm ammunition.
 In October, the requested revisions were approved, and bids were solicited for the conversion of the Rodman XM235 to 5.56 mm.
 Production of the converted XM235 was awarded to Ford Aerospace, and its designation was changed to XM248.
-A new M16 HBAR variant, the XM106, was developed in 1978, and soon after, Heckler & Koch lobbied to include a 5.56 mm conversion of its HK 21A1, instead of the standard 7.62 mm NATO ammunition it was built for, in future SAW testing.
+A new M16 HBAR variant, the XM106, was developed in 1978, and soon after, Heckler & Koch lobbied to include a 5.56 mm conversion of its HK21A1, instead of the standard 7.62 mm NATO ammunition it was built for, in future SAW testing.
 The latter model was designated the XM262.
-At this time, the Minimi received the designation XM249.
+At this time, the FN Minimi received the designation XM249.
 Testing of the four candidates resumed in April 1979.

 In May 1980, the FN XM249 was selected as the best choice for future development on the grounds of performance and cost, while the HK XM262 reportedly came a close second.
-In September, FN was awarded a "maturity phase" contract for further development of the XM249, and testing of the new weapon began in June 1981.
+In September, FN was awarded a "maturity phase" contract for further development of the XM249, and testing of the new light machine gun began in June 1981.
 The official adoption took place in February 1982.